 During 2009 and 2010, we engaged in permitted open pit mining operations on Little Squaw Creek.
 The Small Mines permit restricts ground disturbance to a total maximum of ten acres and requires a specified reclamation plan for the disturbed area to be completed prior to additional acreage being disturbed.
 We joined the State of Alaska reclamation bond pool to assure the minimum legal reclamation requirements could be met.
 During the 2010 mining operations, we experienced a situation where it was not practical to concurrently mine and reclaim without wasting (or sacrificing) a significant portion of the mineralized material we intended to mine.
 Our mining operations have to date disturbed approximately forty-six acres, including the airstrip and historic roads.
 During 2012, GNP completed certain corrective actions required by the U.S. Army Corps of Engineers.
+In 2013, GNP received a new permit to expand the mine site from 10 to approximately 350 acres.
+The new mining permit provided an increased area for stockpiling topsoil, a larger settling pond system with greater capacity to ensure water quality and availability, and room to allow concurrent mine reclamation as the project advances.
+In addition the permit also allows for construction of a new airstrip.
+The new plant will employ a recirculating closed-loop water system to minimize water usage and protect the environment.

-We are still required to remove a mine waste road built in 2010.
+Although GNP received a new permit to expand the mine, Goldrich is still required to remove a mine waste road built in 2010.
 The Army Corps of Engineers has accepted our plan and timeline for removal of the road by October 2015.
-The reclamation of the waste road will be concurrent with the removal of overburden and seeding over the recontoured areas of the current active mine operation that includes the 2010 mine pit.
-At December 31, 2013, we have accrued a liability of approximately \$586,000 in our financial statements for the asset retirement of the mine site, waste road and related settling ponds.
+At December 31, 2014, we have accrued a liability of approximately \$878,000 in our financial statements for the asset retirement of the mine site, waste road and related settling ponds.